It’s that time of year when people begin wondering whether they need to file a federal income tax return.

 The questions are designed to help you determine whether you need to file a federal tax return and whether you need to adjust your Form W-4 to eliminate withholding.

 The IRS has stated that they want to help eliminate wasted time and money from returns that are filed that shouldn’t be.
 I say you take them up on that offer and work through the questions.
-Here are the first set of questions (head’s up: this is a slightly outdated form, but the number below are up to date):

 If you answer yes to any of those questions then you should file a federal tax return regardless of your earnings.